mafintosh/blog/posts/pragmatic-modularity.md

 })
 ```

-The result was a light weight (~100 LoC) and easy to explain module that has a very stable interface.
+The result was a lightweight (~100 LoC) and easy to explain module that has a very stable interface.

-An added benefit is that you can always turn a low level module into a higher level one to make some common use cases simpler.
-My friend [@watson](https://github.com/watson) actually published a high level implementation of the Bonjour protocol called [bonjour](https://github.com/watson/bonjour) which uses my low level implemation to do the "heavy lifting".
+An added benefit is that you can always turn a lower level module into a higher level one to make some common use cases simpler.
+My friend [@watson](https://github.com/watson) actually published a high level implementation of the Bonjour protocol called [bonjour](https://github.com/watson/bonjour) which uses my low level implementation to do the "heavy lifting".

 ### Avoid peer dependencies

 What is a peer dependency?
 A peer dependency is when you have a function in your program that accepts an instance of some external prototype.
-For example, if you write a module that does send back a cool favicon when a user requests `/favicon.ico` you might be tempted to make a function that accepts an expressjs instance (express is a popular node.js web framework), attaches a route handler and returns the cool favicon.
+For example, if you write a module that sends back a cool favicon when a user requests `/favicon.ico` you might be tempted to make a function that accepts an expressjs instance (express is a popular node.js web framework), attaches a route handler and returns the favicon.

 ``` js
 module.exports = awesomeFavicon